8. Optimise Your Google Shopping Campaigns

 The best way to solve this problem is to look at high impression searches in your search terms report then see the gaps in your product range.
 Can you provide a product that better fits a high-impression search query?
 Few businesses will use this data to revisit their product range.

 There are more instant ways and best practices to improve your quality score.
 Review all attributes of your feed to see how they can be improved.
 The most influential include title, description, product category, unique product identifiers, and images.
-These were covered in the chapter on feed optimisation.
+These were covered in the chapter on Google Shopping feed optimization.

 One last comment on the quality is to not change the